-Directory Service (DNS) cache - Gather information, statistics, initiate queries, flush the cache.
+Directory Service cache - Gather information, statistics, initiate queries, flush the cache.

 dscacheutil replaces most of the functionality of thelookupd tool provided prior to OS X Leopard.